 Buying grinders on a budget can be tough - and with electric grinders tending to require a decent outlay in order to guarantee reasonable quality, you might well be tempted to put in a little extra work and go manual.
+We've reviewed our list and have stuck with our previous favourites.

 Manual grinders, also known as hand grinders or hand crank grinders, have a whole heap of other advantages.
 Typically smaller and more portable than an electric grinder, they're popular not just with people looking for a quality grind for minimal outlay - they're also ideal for travellers, or for people who favour a more hands-on, artisanal approach to coffee making.